RussellSprouts/lua-html/README.md

+# lua-html

-# Simple Lua HTML Templates
+Simple templating in Lua 5.2+

 This module provides an easy way to write html from Lua code.